kewinseb/Milkstore/README.md

 ### Installation

 1. **Clone the repository**
-   Clone the repository from the main branch:
+   Clone the repository from the develop branch:
    ```bash
    git clone "https://github.com/<your-username>/milkstore.git"